At a glance

 Here are some early tip-offs that your child could be a twice-exceptional learner:

-A significant gap between your child’s performance in school and his performance on aptitude tests
+- A significant gap between your child’s performance in school and performance on aptitude tests

 It may be helpful for you and the teachers to keep records of what your child excels in and struggles with.
-Be on the lookout for “disconnects” between how hard he’s studying and what kinds of grades he’s making.
+Be on the lookout for “disconnects” between how hard your child is studying and what kinds of grades your child gets.

 Giftedness can add to the social and emotional challenges that often come along with learning and thinking differences.
 Here are some challenges that twice-exceptional learners may face: